On the chain of commuting operators on Banach spaces: Reduction to rank-one operators

-\section{Reduction to Rank-One Operators}
+\section{Reduction to rank-one operators}

-So far in all the statements in this article when considering chains of commuting operators the final operator in the chain was not only a non-zero compact operator but a rank-one.
-An interesting question is if that is always the case.
+So far in this article, when considering chains of commuting operators, the final operator in the chain has been not only a non-zero compact operator, but even a rank-one operator.
+It is interesting to ask whether this is always the case.
+More precisely, suppose an operator $T\in \mathcal{L}(X)$ is of chain $N_1$ for some $N_1\geq 1$.
+Is it possible to construct a new chain of length $N_2\geq N_1$ starting from $T$ that allows us to connect $T$ to a rank-one operator?
+We start with an observation that, in general, we should expect $N_2 > N_1$.

-Let $T\in L(X)$ and suppose that $T$ is of chain $N_1$ for some $N_1\geq 1$.
-Is it possible to get a new chain $N_2$ with $N_2\geq N_1$ of commuting operators starting from $T$, that allows us to connect $T$ to a rank-one operator?
-We start with an observation that in general we should expect $N_2 > N_1$.
+\begin{example} Let $K:L_2[0,1]\rightarrow L_2[0,1]$ be the Volterra operator defined by equation \eqref{exampleVolterra}.
+We first observe that $K$ does not commute with any non-zero finite-rank operator $F$.
+If such an $F$ were to exist, its range $\operatorname{Range}(F)$ would be $K$-invariant.
+This gives a contradiction, since formula \eqref{exampleVolterra_subspaces} demonstrates that $K$ has no finite-dimensional invariant subspaces.
+Consequently, the chain $K \leftrightarrow F$ cannot hold for any non-zero finite-rank operator $F$.

-\begin{example} \normalfont{Let $K\in L(L_2[0,1])$ be the (compact) Volterra operator from Example \ref{ExampleVolterra}.
-First, note that $K$ does not commute with any non-zero finite-rank operator $F$.
-Indeed, suppose such $F$ exists.
-Then $\text{Range } F$ is $K$-invariant, which gives a contradiction, as $K$ has no finite dimensional invariant subspaces.
-Thus the chain $K \leftrightarrow F$ is not possible for any non-zero finite-rank $F$.
-Finally, consider operator $T = I+K$.
-Since $\{T\}'=\{K\}'$, $T$ does not commute with any finite rank operator. $T$ is not compact, but $T$ commutes with compact $K$.
-Hence $T$ is of chain $1$, yet $T$ does not commute with a finite-rank operator.} \end{example}
+Now, consider the operator $T = I+K$.
+Because $\{T\}'=\{K\}'$, it follows that $T$ also fails to commute with any finite-rank operator.
+Furthermore, while $T$ itself is not compact, it commutes with the compact operator $K$.
+Therefore, $T$ is of chain $1$, despite failing to commute with any operator of finite rank. \end{example}

-This shows that in general if we want to connect an operator to a rank-one operator via a chain of commutation then this chain should be longer.
-The next question to investigate is how much longer this chain could be.
-Equivalently, if $K\in K(X)$ is non-zero, what's the length of a chain sufficient to connect $K$ with a rank-one $F\in L(X)$.
-The next lemma shows that for non-quasinilpotent compact operators on a complex Banach space, extra one connection is sufficient.
-Recall that $S\in L(X)$ is called \textit{quasinilpotent} if $\sigma(S)=\{0\}$.
+This shows that, in general, if we want to connect an operator to a rank-one operator via a chain of commuting operators, then this chain must be longer.
+The natural next question is to determine exactly how much longer this chain must be.
+Equivalently, given a non-zero operator $K\in \mathcal{K}(X)$, what length of a chain is required to connect $K$ to a rank-one operator $F\in \mathcal{L}(X)$?
+The following lemma shows that for non-quasinilpotent compact operators on a complex Banach space, one additional operator suffices.
+Recall that an operator $S\in \mathcal{L}(X)$ is called \textit{quasinilpotent} if its spectrum satisfies $\sigma(S)=\{0\}$.
+We also denote by $\sigma_p(S)$ the point spectrum of $S$.